newnightcoder/100daysofcode/LOG DAY 205.md

 **what i learned:**

 - React **component lifecycle** methods: componentDidUpdate, componentDidMount and more on the React doc [here](https://reactjs.org/docs/state-and-lifecycle.html)

-BUT: thos methods only work for class components => i will need to use hooks like useState() for real very soon i think!
+BUT: those methods only work for class components => i will need to use hooks like useState() for real very soon i think!
 - instead of :
 ```
 const todos = [...this.state.todos]